Demographics of Madagascar

-This article is about the demographic features of the population of Madagascar, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of Madagascar include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

-Madagascar's population is predominantly of mixed Austronesian and East African origin.
+Madagascar's population is predominantly of mixed Austronesian and East-African origin.

+Since the country's independence in 1960, three general census of population and dwellings (RGPH) have been conducted by the national statistics office INSTAT under the supervision of the ministry of economy.
+The first census in 1975 counted 7.4 million Malagasy people, the second one in 1993 censused 12.3 million citizens and the 18 May to 10 June 2018 census numbered 25,674,186 inhabitants.

 Population

 The problem with population estimation in Madagascar is that data is very old and limited.
 The last population census was carried out in 1993, after an initial 1975 census.
 There was an attempt at a census in 2009, but this attempt ultimately failed due to political instability.
 Therefore, the demographic situation is inferred but reliability of any estimates from any source has a large margin of error.